‘American Horror Story’ Creator Ryan Murphy Talks World Building

 “What I do is I come up with an idea like Feud, and then I… cast it — I go out to Jessica Lange and Susan Sarandon….
 And then I gather a writing staff and we wrote eight episodes, and then I directed three of them….
 But also, like, I’m interested in everything else… the art department, the costumer, the director of photography,” the American Horror Story creator told NPR.

 What Ryan Murphy is perhaps most well known for in his TV shows is giving certain demographics of people a voice that have been either suppressed or stereotyped in the media.
 On American Horror Story, every season has featured a character, or characters, that are gay.
-There have also been a lot of bi-racial relationships as well as other storylines that laugh in the face of TV stereotypes of the Civil Rights era for their taboos.
+There have also been a lot of bi-racial relationships, as well as other storylines that laugh in the face of TV stereotypes of the Civil Rights era for their taboos.
 This is something that fans of American Horror Story and other Ryan Murphy shows have loved.

 “What I’m interested in doing now is to go and give voices that are not being heard a platform, and just sort of bring people into people’s homes that you think you may hate or despise, but the truth of the matter is if you just sat in a room [with them] a) I think you would admire them and b) I think that you would have a lot more in common with them than you think,” Ryan Murphy told NPR.